joshmn/ahoy_captain/docs/3-dripper-customization.md

 # Working with Drippers

 Every Dripper corresponds to a `Caffeinate::Campaign` record.
-So before creating a Dripper resource you must first create a `Caffeinate::Campaign` record for it.

-## Creating a `Caffeinate::Campaign` Record
+**Note:** If you don't have `implicit_campaigns` set to true in `Caffeinate::Config`, before using a Dripper you must first create a `Caffeinate::Campaign` record for it.

 In a Rails console: